-To set this timer, simply press it once, set your prefered time with the two directional buttons and finally press it one more time to confirm.
+To set this timer, simply press it once, set your preferred time with the two directional buttons, and finally press it one more time to confirm.

 Water will come out from this tap once you set to fill your bathtub.